Server Details

 Does the description explain when to use this tool, when not to, or what alternatives exist?

-No guidance is provided on when to use this tool versus alternatives like get_documentation_page or search_documentation.
-The usage is implied but not explicit.
+No guidance is provided on when to use this tool versus alternatives like 'get_cheaha_quick_start' or 'search_documentation'.
+The description simply states what it does without any context about appropriate usage scenarios.

 Agents often have multiple tools that could apply.
 Explicit usage guidance like "use X instead of Y when Z" prevents misuse.